sails-adminpanel/sails-adminpanel/docs/AccessRights.md

 If a user does not belong to one of these groups, the field will be hidden or inaccessible.

-- Notes: Fields without groupAccessRights are accessible by default to all users, except guest users which belong to "Default user group".
+- Notes: Fields without groupAccessRights are accessible by default to all users, except guest users which belong to default user group, which is set in config registration field.
 This mechanism allows fine-grained control over the visibility of fields based on user group membership.

 ## Records